ahmedash95/twitter-tarteeb-app/readme.md

 ### Installing

-This will take you to use Tarteeb bot
+This installation will take you to use Tarteeb bot

-First clone the project using :
+First clone the project:

 ```
 git clone https://github.com/ahmedash95/twitter-tarteeb-app